-Report all positions, compensated, as an officer, director, trustee of an organization, partner, proprietor, representative, employee, or consultant of any corporation, firm, partnership, or other business enterprise, nonprofit organization, labor organization, or educational or other institution other than the United States.
-Exclude: Positions held in any religious, social, fraternal, or political entities (such as political parties and campaign organizations); and positions solely of an honorary nature.
-New Members and second-year candidates report positions held in the reporting period and the current calendar year.
+Report all positions, compensated or uncompensated, as an officer, director, trustee of an organization, partner, proprietor, representative, employee, or consultant of any corporation, firm, partnership, or other than the United States.
+Exclude: Positions held in any religious, social, fraternal, or political or other than the United States. entities (such as political parties and campaign organizations); and positions solely of an honorary nature.
+New Members and second-year candidates report positions held in the reporting period and the current calendar year and two previous years.

 Position Name of Organization

-Trustee (uncompensated) Crimson University
+Truster (uncompensated) Crimson University

 Owner & President Lawrence Rooking

-Director Associated Bark
+Director.
+Associated Bank